sloppycoder/k3s-fluxcd-vinolab/README.md

 ## Notes

 This setup can be used in any K3S setup and should be easily adaptable to other K8S environment, e.g. AWS EKS or GKE.
-During the development I used Rancher Desktop locally on my Mac and things worked just fine.